Camping Food Ideas – No Refrigeration Required!

 With a popcorn popper with an extended handle making campfire popcorn is a cinch.

-When it comes to easy camping food, banana bread is at the top of the list.
-Banana bread is easy to prepare and it will keep for several days without refrigeration.
-Try pairing it with some almond or peanut butter – the protein will help keep you fuller, longer!
+When it comes to simple camping food, banana bread is a top choice.
+It’s easy to prepare and stays fresh for several days without refrigeration.
+Consider pairing with almond or peanut butter for added protein to keep you fuller, longer!

 banana bread and coffee sitting on tree trunk